Michael Myers (Halloween): The Original timeline

+The Thorn timeline

 Michael does not appear again until Halloween 4: The Return of Michael Myers in 1988, which picks up ten years after the events of Halloween II.
-Michael has been in a coma since the explosion.
+In this canon, known as the “Thorn Timeline”, Michael survived the explosion, leaving him in a coma.
 He awakens when he learns Laurie has died in a car accident but has a nine-year-old daughter, Jamie Lloyd.
 Returning to Haddonfield, he causes a citywide blackout and massacres the town's police force and some civilians before being shot by the state police and falling down a mine shaft.
 Halloween 5: The Revenge of Michael Myers begins immediately after the fourth film ends, with Michael escaping the mine shaft and being nursed back to health by a local hermit.
 One year later, he kills the hermit and returns to Haddonfield to find Jamie again, chasing her through his childhood home in a trap set by Loomis.
 He is eventually subdued by Loomis and taken to the local police station, but a mysterious "Man in Black" kills the officers and frees him.

 Halloween: The Curse of Michael Myers takes place six years after the events of the previous film.
 Jamie, now fifteen, has been kidnapped and impregnated by a druid cult led by the Man in Black, later revealed to be Dr. Terence Wynn, Loomis' friend and colleague from Smith's Grove.
 After giving birth, Jamie escapes with her baby, only to be killed by Michael.
 The baby is found by Tommy Doyle, whom Laurie babysat in the original film.
 Upon returning to Haddonfield once more, Michael kills relatives of Laurie's adoptive family, who are living in his childhood home.
 He is revealed to be inflicted with the Curse of Thorn, which drives him to kill his family.
 Wynn and his cult kidnap Jamie's baby, as well as Kara Strode and her son Danny.
 Loomis and Tommy follow them to Smith's Grove, where Michael ultimately turns against the cult and slaughters them all.
 Tommy injects Michael with chemicals and beats him unconscious.
 Loomis stays behind as the others escape.
-Michael's mask is shown on the ground as Loomis screams in the distance, leaving their fates unknown.
+In the theatrical version, Michael's mask is shown on the ground as Loomis screams in the distance, leaving their fates unknown.
+In the longer “Producer’s Cut”, however, Loomis unmasks whom he thinks is Michael, but instead is revealed to be the dying Dr. Wynn (the “Man in Black”), passing the Mark of Thorn on to Loomis as Michael, now donning the outfit of the “Man in Black”, escapes.